Marker Logo

 Erected 1928 by Conservation & Development Commission.
 (Marker Number N-13.)

 Topics and series.
 This historical marker is listed in this topic list: War, US Civil.
-In addition, it is included in the Virginia Department of Historic Resources series list.
+In addition, it is included in the Virginia Department of Historic Resources (DHR) series list.
 A significant historical month for this entry is December 1862.

 Other nearby markers.
-At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Windsor (a few steps from this marker); The Third Lederer Expedition (approx. 0.6 miles away); Jackson's Headquarters (approx. 1.1 miles away); Rappahannock Academy (approx. 2.9 miles away); Lamb’s Creek Church (approx. 3½ miles away); Stafford County / King George County (approx. 4 miles away); Caroline County / Spotsylvania County
+At least 8 other markers are within 5 miles of this marker, measured as the crow flies: Windsor (a few steps from this marker); The Third Lederer Expedition (approx. 0.6 miles away); Jackson's Headquarters (approx. 1.1 miles away); Rappahannock Academy (approx. 2.9 miles away); Lamb’s Creek Church (approx. 3½ miles away); Stafford County / King George County (approx. 4 miles away); Caroline County / Spotsylvania County

 Paid Advertisement